jackdewinter/pymarkdown/docs/rules/rule_md026.md

 ## Reasoning

+### Readability

 Headings are meant to be the titles for separate sections of the document, not complete sentences.
-Except for the question mark character (`?`), often used for a section title that contains a question, no other sentence ending punctuation characters should be used.
+Except for the question mark character (`?`), often used for a section title that asks a question, no other sentence ending punctuation characters should be used.

 ## Examples